Artumi-Systems-Ltd/ofcom-rules/notes.md

 - We need to look at ownership.
 - We need to make sure terms prohibit harmful content entirely.
 - We need some reporting tools and some moderation tools.
+- We need to do illegal content risk assessments within 3 months of starting.

 # General complaints about the Act.